Manchester United have always had talented players in their academy – but what happened to the team that won the 2011 FA Youth Cup?

 “But he struggled with lifestyle and his environment, which was sad for him – because I saw Paul Pogba come through, Jesse Lingard, all these players and Ravel was better than any of them by a country mile.”

-Cofie, Morisson’s replacement on the day, was released by United in 2013 and recently joined Global Cebu in the Philippines.
+Cofie, Morisson’s replacement on the day, was released by United in 2013 and had a nomadic career.
+In 2020, he even showed up at Global Cebu in the Philippines.

 Following a string of loan moves, Lingard broke into the United first team under Van Gaal and scored the winning goal in the 2016 FA Cup final.

-Cole made one solitary appearance for the Red Devils and now plays for FC United of Manchester in the seventh tier of English football.
+Cole made one solitary appearance for the Red Devils and now plays for National League North side Warrington Town.

 Keane scored in both legs of the FA Youth Cup final and looked set for a bright future at United before suffering a cruciate ligament injury.

-The striker has endured a difficult few years since leaving Old Trafford but is now trying to relaunch his career at Ipswich Town.
+The striker endured a difficult few years after leaving Old Trafford but rediscovered his scoring boots at Wigan before moving to Preston this summer.

 “I know what I’m capable of and I still believe I’ve got the attributes to work my way back up,” Keane told the Manchester Evening News in 2019.